mkrul/pet-registry/project.md

 - Consider creating a shared config for form field props by context
 - Consider creating form context presets for common component configurations
 - Create form field requirement documentation for all contexts
+- Add field filtering utility for API requests
+- Document which fields should be excluded from update requests
+- Add type guards for form field serialization